Suitters/termpysui/docs/tpysui.rst

 Startup
 -------
-When you first run ``tpysui`` you are presented with the following screen.
+When you first run ``tpysui`` you are presented with the PysuiConfiguration management screen screen as shown below.
-As you can see, the screen is grouped by 3 tables, each of which continas details of specific sections of the PysuiConfig.json file.

-Initial operations:

-* ``ctrl+f`` to open a file pickter to load an existing PysuiConfig.json file
-* ``ctrl+n`` to create a new PysuiConfig.json file
+* Pressing the "m" key - switches to Mysten Sui client.yaml management screen.
+* Pressing the "c" key - switches to PysuiConfiguration management screen.

 Once you've opened or created a PysuiConfig.json you can perform changes.